 All fees described above were approved by the Audit Committee.
-During the fiscal year ended March 31, 2010, the aggregate non-audit fees billed by PwC for services rendered to our Adviser and any entity controlling, controlled by or under common control with our Adviser that provides ongoing services to us was \$ [].
-All of these fees were for professional services rendered to our Adviser for audit and tax services.
+During the fiscal year ended March 31, 2010, the aggregate non-audit fees paid to PwC for services rendered to our Adviser and any entity controlling, controlled by or under common control with our Adviser that provides ongoing services to us was \$40,000.
+These fees were primarily for professional services rendered to our Adviser for tax services.
 The Audit Committee has considered whether, and believes that, the rendering of these services to our Adviser is compatible with maintaining the independent registered public accounting firm's independence.